Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 17.
 Male Runners & Daughters

-This fascinating connection is thought to be linked to a decrease in the male hormone testosterone, which can occur as a result of running longer distances.
+The higher likelihood of conceiving a daughter is believed to be caused by a decrease in the male hormone testosterone as a result of running more miles.

 Additional Resource – Your guide to running and sex drive.